Article I - Organization and Purposes

 (a) General - To furnish pleasure and recreation to its members.

 (b) Golf Play - To foster, encourage, promote, advance and create interest in, practice of and enjoyment of the game of golf.
-Such objective shall include enhancing respect for the Rules of Golf, encouraging fair handicapping consistent with the Rules of Golf, and discouraging slow play as needlessly limiting the enjoyment of the game by fellow golfers.
+Such objectives shall include enhancing respect for the Rules of Golf, encouraging fair handicapping consistent with the Rules of Golf, and discouraging slow play as needlessly limiting the enjoyment of the game by fellow golfers.

 (e) Other Tournaments - To make possible the qualification and participation in by its members in the golf tournaments of other organizations and associations.